-(2) Value Added, Opportunistic & Distressed Funds: This investment type consists of twenty-one real estate funds that invest primarily in commercial real estate.
+(2) Value Added, Opportunistic & Distressed Funds: This investment type consists of twenty-five real estate funds that invest primarily in commercial real estate.
 The fair value of these investments has been determined using a practical expedient based on the investments' NAV.
-All of the funds are in closedend fund vehicles and are not redeemable.
+All of the funds are in closed-end fund vehicles and are not redeemable.
 It is expected that these investments will be held for the entire lives of the funds and will not be sold in the secondary market.
 These funds typically have a 10-year lock up period and distributions from each fund will be received as underlying assets are liquidated by the fund managers.

-Private Equity & Private Credit Funds: (3) This investment type consists of thirty-five private equity and five private credit funds.
-The private equity funds invest primarily in other private equity funds, privately held U.S., and non-U.S. companies.
-The private credit funds invest primarily in other private credit funds, commercial real estate debt and debt instruments of upstream energy firms.
+(3) Private Equity & Private Credit Funds: This investment type consists of forty-one private equity and five private credit funds.
+The private equity funds invest primarily in other private equity funds, privately held U.S. companies, and privately held non-U.S. companies.
+The private credit funds invest primarily in other private credit funds, commercial real estate debt and other specialty/ opportunistic debt instruments.
 The fair value of these investments has been determined using a practical expedient based on the investments' NAV.
-It is expected that these investments will be held for the entire lives of the funds and will not be sold in the secondary market.
+It is expected that the Private Equity and Private Credit investments will be held for the entire lives of the funds and will not be sold in the secondary market.
 These funds typically have a 10-year lock up period and distributions from each fund will be received as the underlying assets are liquidated by the fund managers.